ahmed-el-khoribi/namaa-solutions/README.md

 # Introduction
-Article Management Application created with laravel 10
+Article Management Application created with laravel 10 (under the MIT License).

 # Getting Started
 To Install & run the system, please follow the below commands: